Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

-Notably, given the large host-to-host variations, the simulations are broadly consistent at the 1-sigma level with the LG across the full range of satellite stellar masses (and with SAGA in the intermediate-to-high mass range $\Mstar\gtrsim10^7\,\Msun$).
+Notably, given the large host-to-host variations, the simulations are broadly consistent at the 1-sigma level with the LG across the full range of satellite stellar masses.
 At lower masses ($\Mstar<10^7\,\Msun$), both the simulations and the LG have almost completely quiescent satellite populations.
 At $\Mstar\approx10^{7-9}\,\Msun$, the simulation average is more star-forming than the LG, but the simulation average and LG data converge again in the highest mass bin ($\Mstar=10^{9-10}\,\Msun$) where all satellites are star-forming.
-As an aside, results from the SAGA survey lie at the low end of our scatter, but are consistent at the 1-sigma level in all but the lowest mass bin in SAGA ($\Mstar<10^7\,\Msun$), where observational completeness is the most uncertain.
-Other authors such as \citet{Akins2021} and \citet{Karunakaran2021} have noted similar and usually more severe differences between simulations and SAGA, though sometimes without considering host-to-host scatter or observational completeness corrections as we do next.

 In Figure~\ref{fig:qf_obs} (right), we compare our simulations to the SAGA survey.
 We take results for the SAGA survey from \citet{Mao2021}.
 SAGA's definition of quiescence is based on the absence of significant H$\alpha$ emission, which probes star formation on short timescales, so here we use only our time criterion for quiescence: no star formation in a galaxy within the last 200 Myr.
 The inner (darker) error bars on the SAGA data are shot noise, and the outer (lighter) error bars are an estimate of the impact of maximal incompleteness, by making the assumptions that the photometry of satellite candidates is complete to spectroscopic limits and that all spectroscopic non-detections are quiescent.